Spring turkey calendar

-North Carolina · Wild turkey
+North Carolina turkey season.

 North Carolina is Eastern-subspecies country, with peak breeding clustered in early-to-mid April.
 The Coastal Plain breeds about a week earlier than the Mountains, but unlike the deer rut variation in NC, turkey timing varies less because photoperiod dominates over genetics for spring birds.